Hover-Labs/multisig-timelock/smart_contracts/README.md

 The contract maintains a nonce to prevent replay attacks.
 Additionally, the chain ID is also checked to prevent replay attacks.

 When an operation is submitted, it is placed in a timelock and can be executed after the timelock length has passed.
 Multiple operations can be timelocked at the same time.
-Anyone can execute commands in a timelock after the time has passed.
+Anyone can execute operations in a timelock after the time has passed.

 A CLI is provided as well, which helps create and formulate bytes to sign and submit to the contract.